Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 ## Get the interval relationship of a chord

 The intervalof function returns the interval relationship between the constituent notes of a chord.
-The parameter cumulative is set to True to return the interval between all the constituent notes of the chord (except the root note) and the root note, and False to return the interval between the lowest and highest notes of the chord.
+When the parameter cumulative is set to True, return the interval between each note and the root note, False to return the interval between every two adjacent notes.
 The default value is True, e.g.

 ```python
 get_chord('C','maj').intervalof()